Ewaolx/ros-robotics/README.md

 # Usage

 - Drop the folder into catkin workspace in `src/` folder.
-- From your cartkin workspace do `catkin_make --only-pkg-with-deps --folder_name` to build the code in workspace.
+- From cartkin workspace do `catkin_make --only-pkg-with-deps --folder_name` to build the code in workspace.
 - Run using `roslaunch folder_name launch_file.launch` in order to launch the program.
 - In order to install Stage, do `sudo apt-get install ros-kinetic-stage-ros`.